salbisser105/flutter_movies_project/README.md

 * Look for opportunities to refactor and improve the code.
 * Add more screens, more functionalities.
 * Improve the UI.
+* Improve the Switch between themes, and give a better design as well.

 Hope that this helps
 @author: